how does it cost to make a company how does it cost to make a company

 • Employee Turnover: Hiring and training new employees can incur significant costs, averaging up to $4,000 per new hire, along with productivity loss during the transition.

-• Regulatory Changes: New regulations may necessitate changes in processes or additional compliance costs, which can vary greatly by industry.
+• Regulatory Changes: New regulations may necessitate process changes or additional compliance costs, which can vary greatly by industry.

 Anticipating these unexpected expenses helps entrepreneurs create comprehensive and resilient financial plans for long-term sustainability.